robvanuden/web/source/index.md

   <div class="row">
     <div class="col-md-5">
       <h2><span class="icon icon-magic-wand"></span> Code-Generation</h2>
-      <p>APIs for execution of command-line tools is based on data from <a id="references">official references</a>.
-We're extracing information about argument types, formatting and others into so-called <a id="metadata">specification files</a>.
+      <p>Execution APIs for third-party command-line tools are based on data from <a id="references">official references</a>.
+We're extracing information like argument types, formatting and others into so-called <a id="metadata">specification files</a>.
 These files are then processed by a code-generator that generates a rich and consistent fluent API.
 Official help texts are shown in IntelliSense!
 And no more need to worry about escaping or separators!
 Addons like for the <a href="https://github.com/nuke-build/azure/tree/master/src/Nuke.Azure/Generated">Azure CLI</a> or for <a href="https://github.com/nuke-build/docker/blob/master/src/Nuke.Docker/Generated/Docker.Generated.cs">Docker</a> are even automatically pushed, whenever a new version of the tool is published.</p>
     </div>
     <div class="col-md-7">
       <div id="code-generation-carousel" class="carousel slide" data-ride="carousel4">